 Associate Professor of Biology Thomas Mozdzer has received nearly $2 million from the National Science Foundation for a new program that bridges the fields of ecosystem ecology with evolutionary biology.

-Mozdzer's research sets out to address a novel question: does rapid evolution to global change influence how ecosystems function?
+Mozdzer's research sets out to address a novel question: does rapid evolution in response to global change influence how ecosystems function?
 Ecologists used to think evolution was too slow to affect their studies, but research from Mozdzer’s lab says otherwise.

 To answer this question, Mozdzer and his fellow researchers aim to determine how both nutrient pollution and elevated levels of carbon dioxide are inducing rapid evolution in plant communities on the invasive common reed Phragmites australis in a salt marsh on the Chesapeake Bay.